Jaseman125/jaseman125.github.io/README.md

 The 'img' folder contains images that appear on the homepage and possibly on some of the sub pages as well.<br/>
 Website link: https://jaseman125.github.io/index.html<br/>
 Files webpage: https://github.com/Jaseman125/jaseman125.github.io/tree/main<br/>

+## JQUERY.JS
+I load jquery.js into HTML pages in order to pull HTML code into the page from another file.<br/>
+There is a script that needs to be added into the head section of the HTML page for it to work.<br/>
+You create a div within the body of the HTML at the desired location with id="#name", where #name is relates to the file you want to pull in as determined in the head script.<br/>

 ## JASEMAN.COM & JASEMAN.CO.UK DOMAINS
 My Domains are provided by IONOS.<br/>
 If you visit JASEMAN.CO.UK you will be directed to the IIS server on 'JASEMANCOM' (My Home PC)<br/>